sdgilley/content-maintenance/automation/README.md

 **Problem:** `Error: GitHub token is required`

 **Solution:**
-1. Verify `GH_ACCESS_TOKEN` secret is set correctly
+1. Verify `gh auth status` succeeds in your environment
-2. Check token has required permissions (repo, workflow)
+2. Confirm the workflow is using the built-in Actions token or your authenticated CLI session
-3. Ensure token hasn't expired
+3. If the error persists, review the workflow logs for permission or repository access issues

 ### Email Not Delivered (Optional Feature)